capsidjs/capsule/README.md

 This is very common pattern, and this is very bad.

-The above code can been seen as a behavior of `.some-class` elements, and they use global query `$(query)`.
-Because they use global query here, they depends on the entire DOM tree of the page.
+The above code can been seen as a behavior of `.some-class` elements, and they use global query `$(".some-target")`.
+Because they use global query here, they depend on the entire DOM tree of the page.
 If the page change anything in it, the behavior of the above code can potentially be changed.

-This is so unpredictable because any change in the page can affect the above class behavior.
-You can predict what happens with the above code only when you understand every details of the entire application, and that's often impossible when the application is middle to large size, and multiple people working on that app.
+This is so unpredictable because any change in the page can affect the behavior of the above class.
+You can predict what happens with the above code only when you understand every details of the entire application, and that's often impossible when the application is large size, and multiple people working on that app.

 So how to fix this?
 We recommend you should use **local** queries.